-Little Sprouts is a bilingual English and French Playgroup welcoming children between 15 months and three years in the center of Uccle.
+Little Sprouts is a bilingual English and French Playgroup welcoming children between 15 months and three and a half years in the center of Uccle.

 We offer a weekly music workshop with a music teacher from Les Ateliers de la Chaise Musicale, as well as other workshops with specialised teachers, such as theatre, movement and storytelling throughout the year.

-The playgroup is located on the ground floor of a typical Brussels house and has direct access to an outdoor play area.
+The playgroup occupies the ground floor of a typical Brussels townhouse and has direct access to an outdoor play area.
 The playroom is bright and airy and the furniture and play equipment has been carefully selected to allow children the opportunity to play, discover and experiment autonomously.

 The objective of the playgroup and the activities we propose is twofold.